k1kli/hvac-with-agents/README.md

 Select jade.Boot as the main class and specify arguments, for example:
 -gui -agents a:HelloWorldAgent

-You can name this configuration apropriately.
+You can name this configuration appropriately.

 Press ok and run.